ACETILS ANG * 20CPR 500MG

 Interactions with other drugs

-Salicylate toxicity (a dose greater than 100 mg / kg / day for 2 consecutive days can induce toxicity) may be the consequence of chronic overdose, or acute overdose, which is potentially life-threatening and also includes accidental ingestion in children.
-The poisoning chronic salicylates can be insidious since the signs and symptoms are nonspecific.
+Salicylate toxicity (a dose greater than 100 mg / kg / day for 2 consecutive days may induce toxicity) may be the consequence of chronic overdose, or acute overdose, which is potentially life-threatening and also includes accidental ingestion in children.
+The poisoningchronicsalicylates can be insidious since the signs and symptoms are nonspecific.
 Mild chronic salicylate poisoning, or salicism, usually occurs only after repeated use of large doses.
 Symptoms include dizziness, vertigo, tinnitus, deafness, sweating, nausea and vomiting, headache and confusion.
 These symptoms can be controlled by reducing the dosage.
 Tinnitus can occur at plasma concentrations between 150 and 300 mcg / ml, while more serious adverse events occur at concentrations above 300 mcg / ml.
-The main feature of intoxication acute it is a serious alteration of the acid-base balance, which can vary with age and the severity of intoxication; the most common presentation in children is metabolic acidosis.
-It is not possible to estimate the severity of poisoning from plasma concentration alone; Absorption of acetylsalicylic acid may be delayed due to reduced gastrointestinal emptying, the formation of concrements in the stomach, or as a result of ingestion of gastrointestinal preparations.
-The management of acetylsalicylic acid intoxication is determined by the extent, stage and clinical symptoms of the latter, and must be carried out according to conventional poisoning management techniques.
+The main feature of intoxicationacuteit is a serious alteration of the acid-base balance, which can vary with age and the severity of intoxication; the most common presentation in the child is metabolic acidosis.
+It is not possible to estimate the severity of poisoning from plasma concentration alone; Absorption of acetylsalicylic acid may be delayed due to reduced gastrointestinal emptying, the formation of concrements in the stomach, or as a consequence of the ingestion of gastrointestinal preparations.
+Management of acetylsalicylic acid intoxication is determined by the extent, stage and clinical symptoms of the latter, and must be implemented according to conventional poisoning management techniques.
 The main measures to be taken consist in accelerating drug excretion and restoring electrolyte and acid-base metabolism.
 Due to the complex pathophysiological effects associated with salicylate poisoning, the signs and symptoms / results of biochemical and instrumental investigations may include:

 | Signs and symptoms || Results of biochemical and instrumental investigations || Therapeutic measures |